Reviewing the DynaVap VapCap line of Flame Powered Vaporizers

 A very cool feature we discovered about all DynaVap models is the audible and slightly tactile notification by way of a clicking sound.
 Every Dynavap model is engineered to produce this clicking effect when it reaches a temp sufficient for drawing vapor.
 And it gives off another click when the temp has cooled enough to reapply heat.
 Read more about this little metallurgical engineering marvel below in the section on How to Use a DynaVap Vape.

 The DynaVap line has something for everyone, from the novice looking to pick up his or her first vaporizer to the enthusiast who wants a collector’s piece with (one or two) bells and whistles.
-Below we’ll discuss our impressions of the “M” and the “OmniVap Titanium” as well as a brief overview of other options that DynaVap offers.
+Below we’ll discuss our impressions of the “M” and the “OmniVap Titanium” models as well as a brief overview of other options DynaVap offers.

 We’re going to begin with DynaVap’s little bad boy – the OmniVap Titanium.
 This slick little vape, not much larger than a single hitter combustion device, is easy to fall in love with.
 It’s beautiful, functional, and an absolute pleasure to use.
 It won’t take long for the OmniVap Titanium to become an everyday driver for most new users.
 Coming in at around $170, it’s a little on the high end of electronics-free vape options, but well worth it in our opinion.
 Read on for more details.Check Price